maloymanna/maloymanna.github.io/content/post/2014-05-12-basics-of-big-data-building-a-hadoop-data-warehouse.md

 With ELT loads driving up to 80% of database capacity, Hadoop can also be used as a staging area for data preparation and ELT to allow offloading data processing from the EDW

-With the big data deluge, and its 3 equally challenging dimensions of <font color="blue">volume, velocity and variety </font> - existing conventional platforms are finding it difficult to meet all of an organization’s data warehousing needs along with ETL processing times and availability SLAs.
+With the big data deluge, and its 3 equally challenging dimensions of {{< blue-text >}}volume, velocity and variety {{< /blue-text >}} - existing conventional platforms are finding it difficult to meet all of an organization’s data warehousing needs along with ETL processing times and availability SLAs.
 The balance of power keeps tilting towards Hadoop with newer tools and appliances extending the capabilities of Hadoop and with its superior price/performance ratio, building a data warehouse leveraging Hadoop needs to be given serious consideration.

 Read the series on Big Data: [Part-1 : Basics](https://biguru.wordpress.com/2013/08/21/basics-of-big-data-part-1/), [Part-2 : Hadoop](https://biguru.wordpress.com/2014/04/13/basics-of-big-data-part-2-hadoop/), [Part-3 : Hadoop data warehouse](https://biguru.wordpress.com/2014/05/12/basics-of-big-data-building-a-hadoop-data-warehouse/) and [Part-4 : NoSQL](https://biguru.wordpress.com/2014/10/01/big-data-basics-part-4-nosql-and-newsql-explained/)